Rayyan-Shk/cool-kids-network/README.md

 ```

 ### Running the Application
-From the project root directory, you can start both frontend and backend simultaneously:
+Execute the following commands separately for the Frontend and Backend:
 ```bash
 npm install